Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] In the Google Cloud Platform Console, use the 'create role from role' functionality.
 - [ ] In the Google Cloud Platform Console, use the 'create role' functionality and select all applicable permissions.

+The correct option for your scenario is:

+**[1] Use gcloud iam roles copy and specify the production project as the destination project.**

+Here’s why the other options are incorrect:

+- **[2] Use gcloud iam roles copy and specify your organization as the destination organization:**
+  This option is not necessary unless you need to copy roles across projects within the same organization.
+It's more specific to organizational-level IAM management rather than project-level.

+- **[3] In the Google Cloud Platform Console, use the 'create role from role' functionality:**
+  This option allows you to create a new role based on an existing role within the same project, but it doesn't copy roles between projects.
+It's useful for refining or customizing existing roles within a single project.

+- **[4] In the Google Cloud Platform Console, use the 'create role' functionality and select all applicable permissions:**
+  This option involves manually creating a new role and selecting permissions, which is not efficient if you want to replicate an existing role with the same permissions from another project.
+It's more suited for creating entirely new roles from scratch.

+Therefore, using `gcloud iam roles copy` with the destination project specified is the most direct and efficient method to replicate IAM roles from one project to another.
+It ensures that all permissions and configurations associated with the roles are copied accurately to the new project.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are using multiple configurations for gcloud.
 You want to review the configured Kubernetes Engine cluster of an inactive configuration using the fewest possible steps.
 What should you do?